 Another manifestation of this spiritual practice is the worship of Mt.
 Daisetsuzan, the tallest in Hokkaido at an elevation of over 2,000 meters.
-The volcanic mountain is known as “Kamui Mintara” in the Ainu’s native language, which translate to “playground of the gods,” and is admired for its grandeur and gorgeous snowcapped peaks in winter.
-Sulfurous steam vents and volcanic lakes are scattered across the mountain range, which have long captivated the imagination of Hokkaido’s inhabitants.
+The volcanic mountain is known as “Kamui Mintara” in the Ainu’s native language, which translates to “playground of the gods,” and is admired for its grandeur and gorgeous snowcapped peaks in winter.
+Sulfurous steam vents and volcanic lakes are scattered across the mountain range, which has long captivated the imagination of Hokkaido’s inhabitants.

 Visitors to the Asahikawa and Higashikawa region can easily access Mt.
 Daisetsuzan, which is less than two hours by bus from Asahikawa Station.
 In the winter months you can enjoy skiing, snowboarding, snowshoeing and backcountry skiing excursions.
 In the summer and fall months Daisetsuzan becomes an incredibly popular trekking spot for locals.
 During a visit you can develop a new appreciation for the Ainu worship of their native lands with a deeper knowledge and understanding of Hokkaido indigenous history.